apache/spark/docs/sparkr.md

 {% endhighlight %}
 </div>

-### Applying User-defined Function
+### Applying User-Defined Function
-In SparkR, we support several kinds for User-defined Functions:
+In SparkR, we support several kinds of User-Defined Functions:

 #### Run a given function on a large dataset using `dapply` or `dapplyCollect`

 ##### dapply
-Apply a function to each partition of `SparkDataFrame`.
+Apply a function to each partition of a `SparkDataFrame`.
 The function to be applied to each partition of the `SparkDataFrame` and should have only one parameter, to which a `data.frame` corresponds to each partition will be passed.
 The output of function should be a `data.frame`.
-Schema specifies the row format of the resulting `SparkDataFrame`.
+Schema specifies the row format of the resulting a `SparkDataFrame`.
 It must match the R function's output.
 <div data-lang="r"  markdown="1">
 {% highlight r %}